adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 > &ldquo;As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible.&rdquo;
 > <br>&mdash; <cite>James Norton</cite>

-Furthermore, the BFED realises that [Single Page Applications cause severe problems](/articles/the-disadvantages-of-single-page-applications/) and that by avoiding them and leaning on the server appropriately provides a better experience and reach.
+Furthermore, the BFED realises that [Single Page Applications cause severe problems](/articles/the-disadvantages-of-single-page-applications/) and that avoiding them and leaning on the server appropriately, provides a better experience and reach.

 ## CV